arlandfran/the-beginners-gambit/README.md

 ### Content

-The content for the site were adapted from the following sites:
+The content for this project were adapted from the following sites:

 - [Wikipedia](https://en.wikipedia.org/wiki/Chess) - The chess wikipedia page was referred to for the _Setup_ and _Rules_ page.
 - [ChessFox](https://chessfox.com/updates-list/), [Chess.com](https://www.chess.com/articles) - These sites were referred to for the _Concepts_, _Opening Principles_, _Tactics_ and _Mating Patterns_ pages.